-Cupping: Cups used in the modern setting are made of glass, plastic, or silicone, create a partial vacuum that causes the tissue to stretch into the cup.
+Cupping: Cups used in the modern setting are made of glass, plastic, or silicone.
+They create a partial vacuum that causes the tissue to stretch into the cup.
 I like to say, it is like a reverse massage.
 It can treat acute or chronic pain and inflammation by promoting blood circulation on the surface of the target area.
 Please note that cupping is also used in treatment for facial rejuvenation and is referred to as “Facial cupping” in that setting.
 When used on the face, cupping will not leave any markings after the treatment.

 Moxibustion: A form of heat therapy where dried Mugwort, also called “moxa,” is burned on or very near the surface of the skin.
 Moxa warms and invigorates specific areas on the body where it is applied and can help restore balance in the body and stop pain.

 Tui na: This treatment is used as an adjunctive treatment to a typical acupuncture session or can be used as a treatment method on its own.
 Tui means “to push” and na means “to lift.”
 It uses traction techniques, with the stimulation of acupressure points.
 This type of massage is used in the treatment of both acute and chronic musculoskeletal conditions.

-Ear seeds: Stimulate points on the ear as a form of therapy using the same theory as acupressure.
+Ear seeds: Stimulation of points on the ear with ear seeds as a form of therapy using the same theory as acupressure.
 The treatment of the ear with seeds is similar to reflexology and using pressure on certain areas of the feet to have an effect on corresponding areas of the body.
 The map of the ear is a microsystem of the whole body.
 The seeds are made from mugwort or are a traditional metal seed.
 Check out earseeds.com for more information!